-If upon Online Verification look-up, your license/permit status indicates "Incomplete Renewal" or "Continuing Education Required But Not Adequate," your application for renewal has been received and cashiered; however, your license/permit is being HELD.
-A renewal application is deemed incomplete and is HELD, if a portion of the renewal form was not completed or if the form was not signed and dated.
+If upon Online Verification look-up, your license/permit status indicates "Incomplete Renewal" or "Continuing Education Required but Not Adequate," your application for renewal has been received and cashiered; however, your license/permit is being HELD.
+A renewal application is deemed incomplete and is HELD, if a portion of the renewal form was not completed or if the form was not signed and date.

 To complete your renewal, download and complete a Renewal Declaration Form.
 Submit the completed form to the Dental Board of California.
 Attn: Dental Assisting Program, 2005 Evergreen Street, Suite 1550, Sacramento, CA 95815 or fax to (916) 274-5970.